Gonster/maven-magics/README.md

 ```

 The package name rounded by `Bases` markup specifies where to find the java source code files.
-Run `routes:summary` ,then the result will print in the console and to the default output file `${project.basedir}/routes.txt`.
+Run `routes:summary`, then the result will print in the console and to the default output file `${project.basedir}/routes.txt`.